sanyambassi/ciphertrust-manager-mcp-server/README.md

 You have two main ways to run the CipherTrust MCP Server:

+**⚠️ Important:** Before starting, either the environment variable or .env should contain a valid CipherTrust Manager URL:

 ### 1. Using the CLI Script (Recommended)
 ```bash
 uv run ciphertrust-mcp-server